HelinaJarvesaar/Meelerahu_Page/README.md

 ## Overview:

-- I created this as my graduation/final project to apply design principles, responsive layout, and front-end skills in a live website.
+- This is my overall second webpage.
+I created this as my graduation/final project to apply design principles, responsive layout, and front-end skills in a live website.
 - While it’s not a product or app, it reflects my evolving design taste and my ability to take a Figma design to functional code.
 - Project is still in progress.